jenpetsmit/eutilities/eutils/epost.md

   * For PubMed, no more than 10,000 UIDs can be included in a single URL request.
   * For other databases there is no set maximum for the number of UIDs that can be passed to epost, but if more than about 200 UIDs are to be posted, the request should be made using the HTTP POST method.
   * For sequence databases (nuccore, popset, protein), the UID list may be a mixed list of GI numbers and accession.version identifiers.  **I THINK THIS IS NO LONG TRUE - GOT AN ERROR WHEN TESTED**
   * When using **accession.version** identifiers, there is a conversion step that takes place that causes large lists of identifiers to time out, even when using POST.
-Therefore, we recommend batching these types of requests in sizes of about 500 UIDs or less to avoid retrieving only a partial amount of records from your original POST input list.
+Therefore, we recommend batching these types of requests in sizes of about 500 UIDs or less to avoid retrieving only a partial amount of records from your original POST input list. <br> **NEED TO LINK TO HOW TO DO THIS**.

 **Examples**:
 Click the links to see the output in a new tab.
-  * Upload three PubMed Ids (19393038,30242208,29453458) for later processing. <br>[https://eutils.ncbi.nlm.nih.gov/entrez/eutils/epost.fcgi?epost.fcgi?db=pubmed&id=19393038,30242208,29453458](https://eutils.ncbi.nlm.nih.gov/entrez/eutils/epost.fcgi?epost.fcgi?db=pubmed&id=19393038,30242208,29453458)
+  * Upload two PubMed Ids (19393038,30242208) for later processing. <br>[https://eutils.ncbi.nlm.nih.gov/entrez/eutils/epost.fcgi?epost.fcgi?db=pubmed&id=19393038,30242208](https://eutils.ncbi.nlm.nih.gov/entrez/eutils/epost.fcgi?epost.fcgi?db=pubmed&id=19393038,30242208)
+    * result includes:
+      * \<QueryKey\>1\</QueryKey\>
+      * \<WebEnv\>MCID_677be8a601b2cfcaf80d30ef\</WebEnv\>
   * Upload Protein UIDs for later processing. <br> [https://eutils.ncbi.nlm.nih.gov/entrez/eutils/epost.fcgi?epost.fcgi?db=protein&id=15718680,NP_001098858.1,119703751](https://eutils.ncbi.nlm.nih.gov/entrez/eutils/epost.fcgi?epost.fcgi?db=protein&id=15718680,NP_001098858.1,119703751)
   * Upload five Gene IDs (7173,22018,54314,403521,525013) for later processing.<br>[https://eutils.ncbi.nlm.nih.gov/entrez/eutils/epost.fcgi?db=gene&id=7173,22018,54314,403521,525013](https://eutils.ncbi.nlm.nih.gov/entrez/eutils/epost.fcgi?db=gene&id=7173,22018,54314,403521,525013)